Probate Q&A Series

 1. Detailed Answer

-When you inherit real estate with one or more co-heirs in North Carolina, the property usually passes to you as tenants in common.
+When you inherit real estate with one or more co-heirs in South Carolina, the property usually passes to you as tenants in common.
 Each co-owner holds an undivided interest.
 You have the right to possess, manage, and seek the sale of the property, but you cannot force a co-heir to cooperate informally.

 • Attempt negotiation or mediation.
 Start with a written proposal outlining a buy-out price, sale terms, or expense sharing.
 If discussions stall, consider a private mediator to help reach an agreement.